chromaui/chromatic-docs/terms-of-service.md

 - 6.6 **Reservation of Rights**

   Chroma reserves all rights not expressly granted to Customer in this Agreement.
-Except as expressly stated, nothing herein shall be construed to (1) directly or indirectly grant to a receiving party any title to or ownership of a providing party’s intellectual property rights in services or materials furnished by such providing party hereunder, or (2) preclude such providing party from developing, marketing, using, licensing, modifying or otherwise freely exploiting services or materials that are similar to or related to the Support, services, or materials provided hereunder.
+Except as expressly stated, nothing herein shall be construed to:

+  1. Directly or indirectly grant to a receiving party any title to or ownership of a providing party’s intellectual property rights in services or materials furnished by such providing party hereunder.

+  2. Preclude such providing party from developing, marketing, using, licensing, modifying or otherwise freely exploiting services or materials that are similar to or related to the Support, services, or materials provided hereunder.

 - 6.7 **Copyright Policy**